emanuelconte/wiki-Rick-n-Morty/README.md

 - **HTTP Requests**: Axios

 ## Installation and Setup
-Follow the steps below to set up the project in your local environment
+Follow the steps below to set up the project in your local environment:

 ### 1. Clone the Repository
 ```bash